 Priming and Painting DryDex Spackling

-After testing this product on a grainy oak door, I've concluded that is a good, inexpensive alternative, to grain fillers that are harder to sand and cost double the price in some cases.
+After testing this product on a grainy oak door, I've concluded that DAP DryDex Spackling is a good, inexpensive alternative to grain fillers that are harder to sand and cost double the price in some cases.
 I can buy a huge 128-oz tub of this stuff for nearly half the price of the smaller container of the filler I used before.
-DAP DryDex Spackling

-Moving forward, I plan on using this product on my oak cabinet painting projects instead of the pricey grain filler I had been using.
-The results are the same.
-If all you're trying to do is fill the grain holes in your cabinets, this product will do that for you.
+Moving forward, I feel comfortable using this product on my oak cabinet painting projects instead of the pricey grain filler I was using before.
+I like the advantages.
 My review is based on the Dry Time Indicator version with the pink lid, not the red lid.
+If all you're trying to do is fill the grain holes in your cabinets, this product will do that for you at a fair price.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.